 We honor the developmental nature of language and literacy development by differentiating instructional strategies and materials.

 In Grade 4, students read and write across a variety of genres, including different kinds of fiction and nonfiction, with greater volume and independence.
-We have designed a series of standards-based units designed by the Teachers College Reading and Writing Project that, while challenging, will create lifelong enthusiasm for reading and writing.
-These units are:
+We implement a series of standards-based units designed by the Teachers College Reading and Writing Project that, while challenging, will create lifelong enthusiasm for reading and writing These units are:

 - Interpreting Characters